 Support for Teaching Faculty

-Teaching faculty in the classroom are often in the best position to observe when a student is experiencing difficulties that warrant intervention.
-The Counseling Department strongly supports teacher-student dialogue that identify problem areas and solutions.
-However, sometimes these dialogues uncover more serious problems than the instructor feels prepared to handle.
-At these times, the best assistance a teacher can offer to a student is a good referral.
+Classroom faculty are often the first to notice when a student may need support.
+The Counseling Department encourages teacher-student discussions to address concerns and find solutions.
+However, if serious issues arise beyond the instructor's expertise, the best support is a well-informed referral.
 Counselors are available to support you and students in-person on campus, by phone/email and when you use a Starfish referrals.
 View our Faculty Welcome Video to learn more.

 What Is Counseling?